jparrett/Amazon_Vine_Analysis/README.md

 Another concern is the low amount of paid reviews.
 Being only 285 reviews versus 31,545 of non paid reviews is a wide variance.
 It is highly recommended that the full analysis be done for several other item categories to ensure the trend continues across product fields.

-With the above information, it can be clear whether an investment in Vine would be appropriate for Sellby.
+After the additional research is gathered, it can be clear whether an investment in Vine would be appropriate for Sellby.